ggiande/Codepath-Android-Studio-Mobile-Development/AMD-Chip-on-Android-Studio/README.md

 - [Android Studio Canary 8 Build](https://developer.android.com/studio/preview) - Preview release for the latest features and improvements in Android Studio 11.

-Here are a list of steps to ensure that your machine is fully capable of running Virtualization.
+### Here are a list of steps to ensure that your machine is fully capable of running Virtualization.

-Check if Virtualization is enabled inside of our machine by navigating to the Task Manager, Performance, CPU, Virtualization: *Enabled*
+- Check if Virtualization is enabled inside of our machine by navigating to the Task Manager, Performance, CPU, Virtualization: *Enabled*

-Use the provided image for guidance if needed.
+- Use the provided image for guidance if needed.
 ![TaskVirtulization.png](images/TaskVirtualization.png)

-If Virtualization is not enabled then the next step is to enable it within the machine's BIOS.
+- If Virtualization is not enabled then the next step is to enable it within the machine's BIOS.

 For the purposes of demonstration, a Gigabyte motherboard would have the SVM (Support Vector Machine) hidden within M.I.T
 ![MIT.png](images/MIT.JPG)
-> Advanced CPU Core Settings
+- Go to Advanced CPU Core Settings

 ![CoreSettings](images/CoreSettings.JPG)

-SVM Mode: Enabled
+- SVM Mode: Enabled

 ![EnableSVM](images/EnableSVM.JPG)

-Save & Exit Setup
+- Save & Exit Setup

+### Should be all done!
+If steps were completed successfully, Android Studio Canary will now be supported by your CPU.